TommasoTarchi/My_UL_library/README.md

 The intrinsic dimension estimator for undersampled data implemented and tested in `FCI_estimator/`, was taken from the paper:

-Erba V., Gherardi M., Rotondo P. "Intrinsic dimension estimation for locally unsersampled data".
-2019.
-Nature/scientific reports. [link to paper][link1].
+Erba, V., Gherardi, M. & Rotondo, P. Intrinsic dimension estimation for locally undersampled data.
+Sci Rep 9, 17133 (2019). [link to paper][link1].